 Raising awareness of the implications of REDD for indigenous peoples

-Training for leaders is a key strategic component of IWGIA’s program on REDD, which is being implemented in both African and Asian countries.
-The program seeks to raise awareness among indigenous communities of climate change and REDD and to strengthen the capacity of their leaders to conduct advocacy work and negotiations on REDD with States.
-Training manuals are being developed and translated into local languages, regional training of trainers is being conducted, followed by national and local level training in the partner countries.
+Training for leaders is a key strategic component of IWGIA’s approach to REDD, which is being implemented in both African and Asian countries.
+Our projects seek to raise awareness among indigenous communities of climate change and REDD and to strengthen the capacity of their leaders to conduct advocacy work and negotiations on REDD with States.
+Training manuals have been developed and translated into local languages, regional training of trainers is being conducted, followed by national and local level training in the partner countries.